munirkizilcali/robin-delivery/README.md

 As backend is deployed on Heroku Free Tier, please consider wakeup time needed and refresh the page if login doesn't work at your first attempt.

 [Customer Interface Link](https://munirkizilcali.com/robin-delivery/)
-U: munir@test.com
+Username: munir@test.com
-P: komanchero5555
+Password: komanchero5555

 [Driver Interface Link](https://munirkizilcali.com/robin-delivery/driver)
-U: mike@test.com
+Username: mike@test.com
-P: fasterThanLight123
+Password: fasterThanLight123
 ### Technologies
 - Single Page application using React at the front end, Ruby on Rails at back end
 - Rails handles all API calls, models, database and user authentication with JWT.